logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

 You can search triggered alert logs at any time.
 {:.info-box.note}

-###### Output format
+###### Output format & content

-Recipients will receive the notification with sample data, so you'll need to choose whether to send the data as **JSON** or in a **Table**.
+When triggered, the alert will send out a notification with sample data.

+Sample data can be sent in either **JSON** or **Table** formats.
+Toggle the button to select your preferred format.

+If the alert includes any aggregation or group by field, the notification output will send the aggregated results by default.

+To be selective about the output, click **<i class="li li-plus"></i> Add a field** and select a field from the dropdown list.
+If you want, you can also add a sorting rule and a regex filter.
+[Learn more about regex filters for alert notifications](/user-guide/alerts/regex-filters.html)

+  * If you select the JSON format, you can send the full log (with all fields) or select as many as 7 fields.
+  * If you select a table, you can send as many as 7 fields.

 ![Output table](https://dytvr9ot2sszz.cloudfront.net/logz-docs/alerts/output-json-custom-fields.png)

-If you're sending a sample JSON, you can include **All fields** or **Custom fields**.
-If you're sending a table with sample data, you can include up to 7 fields.

-For custom fields,
-click **<i class="li li-plus"></i> Add a field** to add the field to your output.
-You can optionally sort by one field or filter the samples with a regular expression.

-If you added any groups or used an aggregated trigger condition (minimum, maximum, average, or sum), the output will include only the grouped or aggregated fields.
-To change these fields,
-you'll need to first change your **Group by** or **Trigger if...** settings.
-{:.info-box.note}

 ##### Save it!